How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 EMAIL TO GET ACCESS

-You can make your guitar playing sound better, faster and cleaner when you improve synchronization between your picking and fretting hand.
+You can make any guitar lick sound better, faster and cleaner when you improve synchronization between your picking and fretting hand.

 Synchronization is your ability to pick every note at the exact moment your fretting hand pushes the string down (without any delays, inconsistencies and sloppy noises).

-The better your synchronization is, the easier it is to play guitar fast and clean.
+The better your guitar playing synchronization is, the easier it is to play guitar fast and clean.

 At slow speeds, keeping your hands in sync is easy because you have a lot of time to line up your hands perfectly for each note.

-This means you can play cleanly and accurately, even if your synchronization is less than perfect.
+This means your guitar playing is accurate, even if your synchronization is less than perfect.

 YOUR GUITAR SPEED